pschool-in/curriculum/content/grammar/pronoun/pronoun-passages.md

 Emphatic Pronouns

-They are used to put emphasis on the subject.
+They are used to emphasize the subject.
 So usually they follow the subject.

-This is very similar to reflexive pronoun.
+This is very similar to a reflexive pronoun.
 But the difference is, if we remove the emphatic pronoun, the sentence will still be meaningful.

 ```
 She *herself* cooked the food.